-I’ve been a Jody Hedlund fan for some time now, and I was thrilled to receive a copy of her newest book The Runaway Bride to read and review before its release.
-This is the second book in her Bride Ships series.
-You can click here to read my review of the first book, A Reluctant Bride.
+As a Jody Hedlund fan, I was thrilled to receive a copy of her newest book A Bride of Convenience to read and review before its release.
+This is the third book in her Bride Ships series.
+I’ve also reviewed the other two: A Reluctant Bride and The Runaway Bride.